vkayy/vkinematics/README.md

 ## How is performance measured?

-By using Google Benchmark, I wrote a series of simple benchmarks to analyse the performance of various thread counts, resolvers, and other parameters.
+By using Google Benchmark, I wrote a series of (swept-parameter) benchmarks to analyse the performance of various thread counts, resolvers, and other parameters.

 If you'd like to run the benchmarking locally, `cd` into `src`, then run the following commands: